Generalized fast quasi-adiabatic population transfer for improved qubit readout, shuttling, and noise mitigation: Population-transfer error

 For the standard fast-QUAD protocol, we set the preparation and measurement unitaries to the identity:

 We then perform a dual expansion in both the amplitude of the noise $\eta$ and in the adiabaticity parameter $\delta$, giving

-The contribution from the noise, $\epsilon_\eta(0)$ is given by the same expression [Eq.~\eqref{eq:epsilon-eta-delta-appendix}] as in the generalized protocol, but taken in the limit $\delta\to 0$.
-The contribution $\tilde{\epsilon}(\delta)$ gives the exact error in the limit of zero noise ($\eta\to 0$) and for any $\delta$:
+In the adiabatic limit $\delta\to 0$, the contribution from the noise $\epsilon_\eta(0)$ is identical to the previously calculated result [Eq.~\eqref{eq:epsilon-eta-delta-appendix}] for the generalized fast-QUAD protocol.
+The exact contribution $\tilde{\epsilon}(\delta)$ due to the coherent dynamics of the state in the absence of noise ($\eta\to 0$) can be found for any $\delta$:

 which recovers Eq.~\eqref{eq:epsilon0} from the main text.